Videos are all the rage these days. And if videos are effective at driving sales and traffic, then you should be using them in website development.

 In displaying videos on the website, what’s important is to resize the width and keep the aspect ratio.
 But you need to make sure there’s a controller, so the viewer can see the video in full screen.

 But what if your web page has video backgrounds?
 Mobile devices might not be able to handle that.
-Experts recommend creating an entirely different background for mobile.
+YouTube experts recommend creating an entirely different background for mobile..
 Mobile bandwidths are lesser than desktop ones.
 Your viewer could end up using all of their mobile data and the site hasn’t even loaded properly yet.
+Making this modification to your video is easy.
+As you can use a free background video remover and then replace it with a still image.

 7. Postpone a Video Load Until Page Loading has Completed